 France’s Palace of Versailles served as the royal residence of France from 1682 until the start of the French Revolution in 1789.

-To stroll through the Palace like Marie Antoinette without a horde of peasants following you, visit on a weekday or go in off season; the colder months of November to March (excluding holidays) see far fewer crowds.
+To stroll through the Palace like Marie Antoinette without a horde of peasants following you, visit on a weekday or go in the off-season; the colder months of November to March (excluding holidays) see far fewer crowds.

 Regardless of the season, go early.
 The Palace gets busier in the late morning and afternoon, so plan to arrive before 10 a.m. to beat the rush.

-48. Universal Studios Hollywood - Los Angeles, California, USA
+48. Universal Studios Hollywood — Los Angeles, California, United States (Tie)

 Annual visitors: 5.9 million